Ashok0/EnderalVREssentials-Nightly/README.md

 - Make the following changes to higgs_vr.ini to grab when you have a bow out but no arrow in your main hand, or to let you grab with your offhand while the main hand holds a two-handed weapon:
 	- AllowGrabWithEmptyArrowHand = 1
 	- AllowGrabWithTwoHandedOffhand = 1

+[**PLANCK v0.2.3**](https://www.nexusmods.com/skyrimspecialedition/mods/66025?tab=files): Physically-driven animation in Skyrim.
+Characters interact with physics and can be grabbed, melee hit detection is physically accurate, and much more.

 [**Spell Wheel VR v1.2.5**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
 It allows you to select spells, weapons, shields, arrows, potions, poisons, food, torch, armors and more without going into a menu very quickly by press of a button or button combinations to spawn the wheel and hold your hand over the item and letting go of the button.
 It's equipped automatically.